Carson Tahoe Health

 • Arteries – In response to the increasing pressure of blood flow, the arteries thicken and narrow.
 Eventually, this can lead to decreased blood flow to the organs.

-Heart – When high blood pressure occurs, the heart needs more blood and is forced to work harder.
+• Heart – The heart needs more blood and is forced to work harder.
 Because the arteries have narrowed, however, they may not be able to get the extra blood and oxygen to the heart.
 This can lead to coronary artery disease, an enlarged heart, and heart failure.

-• Brain – As high blood pressure causes the arteries in the brain to narrow, the blood flow to the brain diminishes and can lead to a stroke.
+• Brain – The arteries in the brain narrow, the blood flow to the brain diminishes which can lead to a stroke.

-• Kidneys – High blood pressure can lead to problems such as kidney failure, kidney scarring, and kidney artery aneurysms.
+• Kidneys – Problems such as kidney failure, kidney scarring, and kidney artery aneurysms.

-• Eyes – Increased blood pressure can cause the tiny arteries in your eyes to become blocked or to rupture and bleed into the retina, leading to swelling in the optic nerve, blurred vision, and blindness.
+• Eyes – Tiny arteries in your eyes may become blocked or rupture and bleed into the retina, leading to swelling in the optic nerve, blurred vision, and blindness.

 Dr. Basa recommends the following in order to help keep your blood pressure in check: